ParaMotion 7 Step method for Hypermobility (HSD/hEDS) and Neurodivergence

 The Framework: Seven Steps That Work Together

-These steps are not a strict checklist.
-Some run in parallel, some build on others.
-Think of it as constructing a house: you need foundations before walls, but several things happen at once once the foundation is stable.
+These steps are not a strict checklist as some steps run in parallel, while others build on top of one another.
+You can think of it as constructing a house: you need foundations first, but several things happen at once once the foundation is stable.

 The seven steps: